 FLAG is advancing standards of governance in Albania

-The Foundation works to improve local governance by providing the services of its network of experts and range of tools.
-FLAG provides examples of good practice from local government councils from across Albania and abroad.
+The Foundation works to improve local governance by providing the services of its network of experts, range of tools, and examples of good practice from local governments in Albania, the European Union and further afield.

-FLAG has been assisting the Council of Europe in its support for the territorial and administrative reform of Albania, having also designed the methodology and undertaken a national institutional and training needs assessment focused on human resource management.
+FLAG has been assisting the Council of Europe in its support for Albania’s territorial and administrative reform, TAR, including designing and undertaking a national institutional and training needs assessment focused on HRM of civil servants

 The Foundation continues to work with Albania’s municipalities and ICT companies in the drive behind the development of e-Governance in the country.